Our objectives

 no |

 Participation is also subject to a range of legal and operational requirements.
-For instance, if a firm is part of a wider legal group structure, we may ask for a guarantee from another firm within that group.
+For instance, if a firm is part of a wider legal group structure, we may ask for a guarantee from another firm in that group.

 We also expect participants to give us enough information to manage risks effectively.
-And, we require all participants to act in a way that is consistent with our objective of achieving competitive and fair sterling markets.
+And we require all participants to act in a way that is consistent with our objective of achieving competitive and fair sterling markets.
 Among other things, this can involve contributing to our market intelligence work.

-Collateral Requirements
+Collateral requirements

 When we lend through our facilities, we require collateral in return.
 The collateral must be of sufficient quality and quantity to protect our balance sheet from any risk of a counterparty failing to repay what it owes.
 If this does happen, we can sell or retain the collateral to cover our loss.